selcukcihan/saga-assignment/README.md

 The implementation uses patterns only where they clarify a real boundary:

-- Repository for persistence and retrieval operations.
+- **Repository:** PostgreSQL repositories implement application-facing persistence interfaces.
+Application workflows can express document, queue, chat, and retrieval operations without depending on Drizzle queries, while infrastructure tests remain separate from service unit tests.
-- Strategy for format-specific parsing and potentially chunking.
+- **Strategy:** PDF, DOCX, CSV, and JSON parsers implement one `DocumentParser` contract.
+Each format can preserve its own source-location semantics without conditional parsing logic spreading into the worker.
-- Factory or explicit registry for selecting a parser by media type.
+- **Registry:** `DefaultParserRegistry` maps a validated media type to the corresponding parser strategy.
+Selection has one explicit location, and adding a format does not alter the ingestion workflow.
-- Gateway/adapter for embedding and generation providers.
+- **Gateway/Adapter:** embedding and generation gateways translate the provider's OpenAI-compatible protocol into small application interfaces.
+Provider configuration and errors do not leak into chat or ingestion services.
-- Dependency injection through explicit construction rather than a container framework.
+- **Dependency Injection:** `bootstrap()` explicitly constructs and passes repositories, gateways, storage, clocks, and identifier functions.
+This makes dependencies visible and replaceable in unit tests without introducing a runtime container.

-Dependencies are passed explicitly through constructors and the bootstrap factory.
-A dependency-injection container and a generic base-repository hierarchy are intentionally excluded.
+These patterns isolate behavior that genuinely varies: persistence, document format, and model provider.
+A dependency-injection container and generic base-repository hierarchy are intentionally excluded because they would add indirection without reducing assignment complexity.

 ## Validation and Error Handling